Bethioua: History

 Bethioua is located on the ruins of the ancient Phoenicians of Carthage, became after of the ancient Roman settlement of Arsenaria or Portus Magnus.

-The region itself belonged to the Battiwa (Ibeṭṭiwen), a group of Berber clans which arrived from the Rif mountains, mainly Ait Said and Temsaman tribe.
-They were composed of clans from Zegzawa (Izegzawen), the Ait Mait and their Maraboutic leader Sidi Amar Ben Ahmed whose mausoleum lies facing the sea.
-Originally settled in Mazagran near the city of Mostaganem, the Ibeṭṭiwen and Battiwa the bey of Mascara gave them coastal territory a little further west in 1784.
-Under French occupation, the Battiwa took refuge in Mazagran again.
-Most of them were given back their land by the authorities.
-Today only elders can still really speak the tribe language.
+The region itself belonged to the Battiwa (Ibeṭṭiwen), a group of Berber clans which arrived from the Rif mountains, mainly from the Ait Said and Temsaman tribes.
+They were composed of clans from Zegzawa (Izegzawen), the Ait Mait, and their Maraboutic leader Sidi Amar Ben Ahmed, whose mausoleum lies facing the sea.
+Originally settled in Mazagran near the city of Mostaganem, the bey of Mascara granted the Ibeṭṭiwen and Battiwa coastal territory further west around the ruins of Portus Magnus (modern-day Bethioua) in 1784.
+Following the French capture of Arzew in 1835, the Battiwa fled the hostilities and took refuge in Mazagran once again.
+In 1846, French colonial authorities permitted most of the tribe to return to their lands, while simultaneously establishing the European settlement of Saint-Leu on a portion of the territory Today, the unique Riffian-Berber dialect of the tribe, known as Bettioui, is considered extinct, with only historical memory of its speakers remaining.

 When the Anglo-Americans invaded Algeria in November 1941 (Operation Torch), the American troops who captured Oran landed at Beach Z, which was the strip of coastline between Arzew and Bethioua.